mmaorko/MD-102-Endpoint-Administrator-Associate-with-SIMS-/All Topic/Module-1/Regular uses Topics.md

 🧭 1.
 Core Understanding of MD-102

+🧠 What Is Microsoft Entra ID?
+• 	Formerly known as Azure Active Directory, Entra ID is Microsoft’s cloud-native Identity as a Service (IDaaS) platform.
+• 	It manages user identities, authentication, and access control across cloud apps like Microsoft 365, Azure, and thousands of third-party SaaS applications.
+• 	Entra ID supports single sign-on (SSO), multi-factor authentication (MFA), conditional access policies, and identity governance for hybrid and remote environments.

+🔍 Key Differences Between Entra ID and On-Prem A

 Exam MD-102 covers four main domains:
 | Section                                   | Weight | Focus                                                  |
 | ----------------------------------------- | ------ | ------------------------------------------------------ |